 Monsanto executives are correct that agencies such as the EPA have approved glyphosate as a safe ingredient, however it is difficult to take such regulations seriously when considering the lengths the company will apparently go to in order to get what it wants.
 Without further access to their records, it is impossible to tell which scientific papers are reliable and which are biased.

 The matter is further complicated as Johnson’s lawyers did not argue that glyphosate itself caused their client’s cancer, but rather a combination of roundup ingredients working in fatal synergy.
-As of yet, science still cannot determine whether Roundup or glyphosate pose a risk to the public, but judging by the Johnson verdict, the public may be deciding that for itself.We value your comments!
-Please weigh in on our comment section below.
+As of yet, science still cannot determine whether Roundup or glyphosate pose a risk to the public, but judging by the Johnson verdict, the public may be deciding that for itself.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com